mermaid-js/mermaid/docs/README.md

 # About Mermaid

 **Mermaid lets you create diagrams using text and code.** This simplifies the maintenance of complex diagrams.
 It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.
+An alternative to Visio and other Diagramming tools.

 >If you are familiar with Markdown you should have no problem learning [Mermaid's Syntax](./n00b-syntaxReference.md).